PwLDev/Warpdroid/README.md

 Its mission is to optimize WebGL for execution on mobile devices, primarily from TurboWarp or Scratch games, also supports other game engines or plain HTML pages.

 You can think of it as [**Electron**](https://electronjs.org), but it compiles to Android native apps.
-It runs over the [**GeckoView**](https://mozilla.github.io/geckoview) bundled WebView implementation for universal compatibility between Android devices, regarding their system WebView implementation; the missing [TurboWarp Packager](https://packager.turbowarp.org) platform option.
+It runs over the [**GeckoView**](https://mozilla.github.io/geckoview) bundled WebView implementation for universal compatibility between Android devices, regardless of their system WebView implementation; the missing [TurboWarp Packager](https://packager.turbowarp.org) platform option.

 ## Supported Engines
 - [TurboWarp](https://turbowarp.org)